anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. What are the Anyswap team rewards?

 A. Team rewards will be vested 9,900 ANY every 6,600 blocks.
 “Anyswap Company” will be vested 13,200 ANY every 6,600 blocks.

+What is on the Roadmap for Anyswap?
+&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+From a discussion on 13th Octo.
+2020, Zhaojun the CEO said in reponse to some community questions :-

+Different types of nodes have different requirements for ANY, and the appropriate number need to be researched and discussed.

+GOVERNANCE
+When can we expect governance?
+What would ANY holders be able to decide on besides coin listings?

+Governance platform will start public testing this week.
+The first proposal: the trading volume reward share of each trading pair does not exceed 2 times the liquidity share (based on the liquidity share of the previous day).

+PARTNERSHIPS
+How is the relationship with SolidX.
+I was kind of expecting them to put aBTC into AnySwap.
+Is there any chance of this happening?
+Fantom developments, can you give us some views on it.
+What are going to be the benefits of the Wedefi integration?

+Need to communicate more with SolidX.
+We have completed the cross-chain bridge test on Fantom.
+The integration of Wedefi wallet will bring a better mobile experience and more users to Anyswap.

+LP PROVIDERS
+Any Institutional LP providers? maybe some that are interested in the BTC pool?
+Hotbit promised to add liquidity.
+Any updates?
+I understand if they pulled out.
+But any reason for that?

+Since it does not support direct trading pairs, institutions cannot provide much liquidity, this will be resolved in Anyswap V2.

+PRIVACY COINS
+We all know that listing Monero would attract very much interest to AnySwap.
+Is there any difficulties In listing privacy coins?
+If not, when could we expect the first privacy coin listing?

+Some privacy coins use EDDSA signature, need more research evaluation, no estimated time.

+TRADING PAIRS
+When should we expect direct trading pairs? i.e. aBTC/aUSDT How many trading pairs is AnySwap targeting before EOY?

+Anyswap V2 will support direct pairs.
+After direct pairs and all ERC20 tokens support, the number of trading pairs will grow greatly.

 .. _Fusion: https://fusion.org